Optimal Trade Execution with Uncertain Volume Target: Numerical results

-In this complete framework, a trader is sensitive to both (i) the price volatility, and (ii) the uncertainty on the total number of contracts to trade. \Cref{fig:price_volume_uncertainty,fig:price_volume_uncertainty_different_liquidity} depict, for both cases respectively, the optimal trading strategies when both sources of uncertainty are taken into account.
-These strategies vary from those in the case where only price uncertainty is considered; the difference between the two situations is represented for both cases respectively in \Cref{fig:price_volume_uncertainty_mean_CVaR_impact,fig:price_volume_uncertainty_mean_CVaR_impact_different_liquidity}.
-We observe that, when volume uncertainty is considered, a trader should mitigate their traded volume of the first trading period and spread it over the next periods.
+Given the market parameters of \Cref{tab:market_parameters}, the condition $\Mb \succ 0$ of \Cref{theorem:mean_CVaR_convexity_model} is verified, which means that for any risk-aversion parameter $\lambda_{\CVaR} \in \pac{0,1}$, the optimal trading strategy in the Mean-CVaR framework is uniquely defined. \Cref{fig:price_uncertainty,fig:price_uncertainty_different_liquidity} depict, for both liquidity profiles, the optimal strategies of Model~\eqref{eq:mean_CVaR_optimisation_problem} when only price uncertainty (PU) is considered, whereas \Cref{fig:price_volume_uncertainty,fig:price_volume_uncertainty_different_liquidity} depict, the optimal trading strategies when both sources of uncertainty are taken into account, \ie price and volume uncertainty (PVU).
+The difference between the optimal strategies in these two situations is represented for both cases respectively in \Cref{fig:price_volume_uncertainty_mean_CVaR_impact,fig:price_volume_uncertainty_mean_CVaR_impact_different_liquidity}.
+This difference illustrates how the optimal strategies under price uncertainty only should be adjusted when a trader additionally takes into account the uncertainty related to the volume target.

-The impact of considering volume uncertainty on the optimal strategies is consistent with intuition: if the volume to trade is uncertain, waiting to receive a more precise estimate of this volume is advantageous in terms of risk reduction.
-Moreover, we observe in \Cref{fig:price_volume_uncertainty_mean_CVaR_impact,fig:price_volume_uncertainty_mean_CVaR_impact_different_liquidity} that when volume uncertainty is considered, the more risk-averse the trader, the bigger the impact on their optimal strategy.
+The impact of considering the uncertainty related to the volume to trade on the optimal strategies is consistent with intuition: if the volume to trade is uncertain, waiting to receive a more precise estimate of this volume is advantageous in terms of risk reduction.
+Indeed, we observe that a trader should mitigate their traded volume of the first trading period and spread it over the next periods.
+Moreover, the more risk-averse the trader, the bigger the impact on their optimal strategy.